rouault/proj.4/docs/source/community/rfc/rfc-6.rst

   ``offset_z`` are compulsory when ``vertical`` is specified in ``transformed_components``

+triangles_columns
-- ``triangles_columns``: Specify the name of the columns of the rows in the ``triangles`` array.
+  Specify the name of the columns of the rows in the ``triangles`` array.
 There must be exactly as many elements in ``triangles_columns`` as in a row of ``triangles``.
 The following names have a special meaning:
   ``idx_vertex1``, ``idx_vertex2``, ``idx_vertex3``.
 They are compulsory.

+vertices
-- ``vertices``: an array whose items are themselves arrays with as many columns as described in ``vertices_columns``.
+  An array whose items are themselves arrays with as many columns as described in ``vertices_columns``.

+triangles
-- ``triangles``: an array whose items are themselves arrays with as many columns as described in ``triangles_columns``.
+  An array whose items are themselves arrays with as many columns as described in ``triangles_columns``.
   The value of the ``idx_vertexN`` columns must be indices (between 0 and len(``vertices``-1) of items of the ``vertices`` array.